akbaritabar/Internal-and-international-migration-of-scientists/README.md

-# Internal-and-international-migration-of-scientists
-Scripts, data, and replication materials for "Global subnational estimates of migration of scientists reveal large disparities in internal and international flows"
+# Scripts, data, and replication materials for "Global subnational estimates of migration of scientists reveal large disparities in internal and international flows"